Real-Time Dam Levels

 Ecological & Recreational Context

 The surrounding catchment of Laughing Jack Lagoon also supports diverse local flora and fauna.
-During periods of healthy water levels, the area often sees an increase in recreational activities such as fishing, boating, and camping.
+When capacity allows, Laughing Jack Lagoon becomes a hub for regional tourism and water sports.
 Authorities must constantly balance the need for human water consumption with the ecological necessity of maintaining healthy river systems downstream.

 Current Weather & Evaporation Impact

-Cooler current temperatures of 7°C help minimize evaporation losses across the reservoir.
-Recent rainfall measuring 0.2mm in the immediate vicinity is actively contributing to the reservoir's recharge.
+Cooler current temperatures of 14°C help minimize evaporation losses across the reservoir.
+Under current partly cloudy weather, there is no direct rainfall contributing to the immediate storage levels.

 Future Outlook & Monitoring